The ultimate guide to the Zaanse Schans: visiting the windmills of Holland

 Besides the wood detailing of the furniture and the gold accents on the walls, keep an eye out for special gems — like the old ornate fireplace.

-Cycling at Zaanse Schans
+Cycling around the Zaanse Schans

 There are bike tours and different cycling routes you can take throughout the area, so it’s the perfect place to go on a sunny day.